Project Structure

 Files are stored by partition in the app platform.
 The following partitions are currently supported:

-1. Cache, generally used for storing cached files, such as files downloaded through the fetch interface, which may be deleted by the system due to insufficient storage space;
+- Cache: Used for storing cached files, such as files downloaded through the fetch interface.
+Files in this partition may be deleted by the system due to insufficient storage space.

-2. Files, generally used for storing relatively small permanent files, which are managed by the app itself;
+- Files: Used for storing relatively small permanent files, managed by the app itself.

-3. Mass, generally used for storing relatively large files, but this partition does not guarantee continuous availability;
+- Mass: Used for storing relatively large files, but this partition does not guarantee continuous availability.

-Additionally, app resources are also treated as a special read-only partition.
+Additionally, app resources are treated as a special read-only partition.

 # URI